tlinhart/duckdb-elasticsearch/README.md

-The extension automatically infers the schema from Elasticsearch index mappings, handles type conversions and supports advanced features like nested objects, geo types, and multi-index queries.
+The extension automatically infers the schema from Elasticsearch index mappings, handles type conversions and supports advanced features like nested objects, geo types and multi-index queries.

 ## Features